 Enjoy refreshments and conversation with fellow film lovers while casting ballots for your picks to win the Oscars.
 Ballots that correctly pick the winners will be entered in a raffle to win passes to the Trenton Film Festival, March 29 through April 2.

-See film descriptions or click on showtimes below to buy tickets.
+See full schedule and film descriptions or click on showtimes below to buy tickets:

 Documentary Shorts – Two-Part Program